The Executive Vice President is chair of several committees and directs a number of campus initiatives.

 Academic and Administrative Managers Group

-The Academic and Administrative Managers Group (AAMG) is comprised of managerial supervisors and other leaders involved in University administration.
-There are currently more than 375 members and the group meets three times each academic year.
-Membership is by invitation and is upon recommendation of a cabinet officer or, in the case of academic units, the assistant provost for academic management.
+The Academic and Administrative Managers Group (AAMG) is composed of managerial supervisors and other leaders involved in University administration.
+There are currently more than 400 members and the group meets three times each academic year.
+Membership is by invitation and is upon recommendation of a cabinet officer or, in the case of academic units, the associate dean for academic affairs.

 Committee to Strengthen University Management and Resources